Online Deliveries Made Easier with Maxis for Sabah Restaurant

 Q: How did you promote your in-house delivery service?

-A: At first, business was not good.
-So I offered special promotions and every customer who used our delivery service got a cup of Honey Green Tea.
+A: At first, business was not good so how I promoted my business was by offering special promotions.
+Every customer who used our delivery service got a cup of Honey Green Tea.
 I also updated our Facebook page regularly to ensure we are on top of our customers’ minds.
 We opted to manage our own logistics even though Cloud POS Lite also enables businesses to use the services of delivery partners.
 Now, the delivery team consists of 4 people including myself, and things have been going great since then.

 Q: How did boosting online deliveries become your main goal?